StackExchange/StackExchange.Metrics/README.md

 ### Aggregate Gauges

 The second type of gauge is an aggregate gauge.
-These are useful for event-based gauges where the number of data points makes it undesirable or impractical to send them to Bosun at 100% resolution.
+These are useful for event-based gauges where the volume of data points makes it undesirable or impractical to send them all to Bosun at 100% resolution.
 For example, imagine you want to capture performance timings from five individual parts of your web request pipeline, and then report those numbers to Bosun.
 You might not want the number of metrics you send to Bosun to be 5x the number of your web requests, so the solution is to send aggregates.

 Aggregate gauges come with six aggregators to choose from.
 You must use at least one for each gauge, but you can use as many as you'd like.
 BosunReporter.NET automatically expands the gauge into multiple metrics when sending to Bosun by appending suffixes to the metric name based on the aggregators in use.